 - How much potential is there for this approach to have broader application across other workplaces, agencies and the industry?

 - Demonstrate how the organisation has influenced others within the extractives industry to effect substantial and sustainable change to health and safety standards.

 - Statements from Workers and or Worker representatives about engagement with workers, health and safety improvements made and leadership.

 Entry Submission Guidelines

-Evidence of how the health and safety systems improve the viability of the business and contributes to the wellbeing of anyone affected by the business operations.
+Evidence of how continuous improvement and health and safety leadership has improved the viability of the business and contributes to the wellbeing of anyone affected by the business operations.

 Examples of Support Information for the Submission